Skeby/oneport-special-rates/README.md

 ## Introduction

-This is my implementation for the special rates section of [Oneport365](https://www.oneport365.com/) home page.
+This is my implementation for the special rates section of [OnePort 365](https://www.oneport365.com/) home page.

 ## Features